South Plaza Island: Flora and fauna

-South Plaza was formed by lava up streaming from the bottom of the ocean.
-Despite its small size, it is home to a large number of species and known for its extraordinary flora.
-The sea bluffs hold large numbers of birds, such as nesting red-billed tropicbirds and swallow-tailed gulls, and offer wide vistas.
-The prickly pear cactus trees (Opuntia galapageia) are noteworthy, as is the large colony of Galápagos land iguanas.
+The sea bluffs hold large numbers of birds, such as nesting red-billed tropicbirds and swallow-tailed gulls.
+A large amount of prickly pear cactus trees (Opuntia galapageia) can be seen, which serves as the main food for a large colony of Galápagos land iguanas endemic only to the island.
 Furthermore, the territory and breeding season of the Galapagos land iguana overlap only on South Plaza Island with those of the marine iguana, giving rise to a unique population of hybrid iguanas.
 Depending on the season, the Sesuvium ground vegetation changes its colour from green in the rainy season to orange and purple in the dry season.
+An approximate amount of 1000 sea lions also inhabit the island.